> Brass Monkey > Songs > Lichfield Tattoo / The Radstock Jig / The Quickstep From “The Battle of Prague”

 [trad.]

-Brass Monkey played these three tunes in 2009 on their sixth album, Head of Steam.
+Brass Monkey played the three tunes Lichfield Tattoo / The Radstock Jig / The Quickstep From “The Battle of Prague” in 2009 on their sixth album, Head of Steam.
 John Kirkpatrick commented in the sleeve notes:

 These three tunes are all particular favourites of Mr Brinsford, and are included at his behest.
 Lichfield Tattoo lies in the manuscript book of Isaac Oldfield from Kirby Langley, near Derby, who played in the Belper New Militia Regimental Band around 1820.
 It was dusted off for public consumption on the 1980’s Umps & Dumps LP on Topic Records The Moon’s in a Fit.